Vrindavan Holi 2019 Dates and Celebration

 The Banke-Bihari Temple in Vrindavan is one such place to enjoy the festivities as it hosts a week-long Holi celebration here.
 During these days, the idol of Bihariji (Krishna’s another name) is dressed up in white coloured clothes and it is brought closer to his devotees to play Holi.
 Vrindavan Holi is played with coloured water and gulal, a form of colour made using organic substances like flowers and kesar.
 Goswamis (priests in the temple) sprinkle colours on everyone using buckets, water guns, etc. The whole atmosphere is made even more lively with music (bhajans) in the background and people dance to the tunes while enjoying the colors.
 Holi celebrations in Banke Bihari Temple starts on Saturday, March 16 2019.

-You can also Mathura for Holi
+You Can Also Visit Mathura for Holi

 The Gulal-Kund in Braj is also another interesting place to celebrate Vrindavan Holi.
 It is a small lake near the Govardhan hill.
 Local people act in Krishna-Lila drama and re-enact the scenes of Holi for the pilgrims.